 NAT AMOORE is a Sydney-based writer who is passionate about encouraging kids to read and write and explore their imagination without boundaries.
 Her first middle grade novel

-Secrets Of A Schoolyard Millionaire came out last year with Penguin Random House.
+Secrets Of A Schoolyard Millionaire came out in 2019 with Penguin Random House.
 It had great success as both Dymocks and QBD's 'Kids Book Of The Month', becoming Australia's #1 bestselling debut Aussie children’s fiction in 2019.
+It has now been sold into the UK, US, Italy, China, Estonia and Romania.

 Nat placed 1st & 2nd in the Picture Book category and 2nd in Chapter Books for younger readers, at the 2018 CYA Conference.
 She was a recipient of the CBCA Maurice Saxby Creative Development Program for 2018 and is a proud Role Model for Books In Homes.
-Nat will be hosting the Sydney Writer's Festival Primary School Days Program in 2020 and is represented by literary agent, Brian Cook at The Author's Agent.
+Nat will be part of the Sydney Writer's Festival in 2021 and is represented by literary agent, Brian Cook at The Author's Agent.

 Nat is also a host of kidlit podcast One More Page, that launched in February 2018

-One More Page has already had over 50,000 downloads and was a finalist in the ‘Best Newcomer’ category for the 2018 Australian Podcast Awards.
+One More Page was a finalist in the ‘Best Newcomer’ category for the 2018 Australian Podcast Awards.

 Name: Nat Amoore